officelearn/azure-docs.sv-se/articles/data-factory/transform-data-using-databricks-notebook.md

 ## <a name="monitor-the-pipeline-run"></a>Övervaka pipelinekörningen

-1. Välj fliken **Övervaka**.
-Bekräfta att du ser en pipelinekörning.
+1. Switch to the **Monitor** tab.
+Confirm that you see a pipeline run.
 Det tar cirka 5–8 minuter att skapa ett Databricks-jobbkluster där en notebook körs.

     ![Övervaka pipeline](media/transform-data-using-databricks-notebook/databricks-notebook-activity-image22.png)